 World of Warcraft

 One of the most famous and adored MMOs around, and one that most associate with a hefty subscription fee, World of Warcraft is actually free-to-play now, although you won’t be able to take your character above level 20.
-While the Starter Edition of WoW limits a few features, there’s enough to do before hitting the level cap to make this a worthwhile entry.
+While the Starter Edition of WoW limits a few features, there is enough to do before hitting the level cap to make this a worthwhile entry.
 You may even get to see some of the best World of Warcraft moments before your time runs out.

 World of Warcraft earned the record for having the most concurrent subscriptions (12 million) for a reason.
-Azeroth is enormous and ever-growing thanks to new expansions like Battle for Azeroth, and it will be years before you feel like you’ve seen everything that’s hidden away in its various dungeons, cities and regions.
+Azeroth is enormous and ever-growing thanks to new expansions like Battle for Azeroth, and it will be years before you feel like you’ve seen everything that is hidden away in its various dungeons, cities and regions.